jinwookjungs/jinwookjungs.github.io/index.md

 He was a recipient of Korea-Japan Joint Government Scholarship Program for Students in Science and Engineering Departments, one of the most prestigious scholarship programs in Korea, which includes an exemption to tuition fees as well as living expenses for 5 years (about USD 110k in total).
 He received the M.E. degree (graduation with honors) in system informatics at the same university, in 2013.
 Jinwook subsequently came back to Korea and joined Prof. Youngsoo Shin’s research group in EE department at KAIST, where he received the Ph.D. degree in electrical engineering.
-He is currently a postdoctoral researcher at KAIST.
+He is currently a postdoctoral researcher at KAIST, and serves as a committee member of IEEE CEDA Design Automation Technology Committee.
 His current research interests include VLSI physical design, design for manufacturability, and design automation of genetic/DNA circuits.

 ### **Education**
 * **KAIST**, Daejeon, Korea
     * Ph.D.
 Candidate, Department of Electrical Engineering (Sept.
 2013 - Feb.
 2018)
 * **Kobe University**, Hyogo, Japan
-    * M.E.
-(Hons.), Graduate School of System Informatics (Apr.
+    * M.E., Graduate School of System Informatics (Apr.
 2011 - Mar.
 2013)
 * **Kobe University**, Hyogo, Japan
-    * B.E., Kobe University, Hyogo, Japan (Apr.
+    * B.E., Department of Computer and Systems Engineering (Apr.
 2007 - Mar.
 2011)

 ### **Experience**
 * **KAIST**, Daejeon, Korea